the1fatkid/simon-says-game-reactjs/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-5. Open your browser and go to `http://localhost:3000` to start playing the game.
+5. Open your browser and go to `http://localhost:5173` to start playing the game.

 ## How to Play